Gangezilla/readings/languages/garbage-collection-in-go.md

 PICTURE OF WHITE NODES BEING COLLECTED

-This process is kicked off again once the program has allocated extra memory proportional to the memory in use.
-The proportion is determined by the `GOGC` environment variable which is set to 100 by default.
-[This is described in the Go source code as](https://github.com/golang/go/blob/master/src/runtime/mgc.go#L112):
+This process is initiated again once the program has allocated extra memory proportional to the memory in use.
+The `GOGC` environment variable determines this, and is set to 100 by default.
+[The Go source code describes this as:](https://github.com/golang/go/blob/master/src/runtime/mgc.go#L112):

 > If GOGC=100 and we're using 4M, we'll GC again when we get to 8M (this mark is tracked in next_gc variable).
 This keeps the GC cost in linear proportion to the allocation cost.
 Adjusting GOGC just changes the linear constant (and also the amount of extra memory used).

-As you can see, the garbage collector in Go can help you be more efficient as a developer by abstracting the memory management process into the runtime.
-It's also part of what enables Go to be so performant.
-Go has some additional tooling to allow you to optimise how garbage collection occurs in your program, but I might touch on it in a later article.
-For now, I hope you learnt a bit more about how garbage collection works generally and how Go does it.
+Go's garbage collector improves your efficiency by abstracting memory management into the runtime.
+It's also one part of what enables Go to be so performant.
+Go has tooling to allow you to optimise how garbage collection occurs in your program, but it's out of scope for this article.
+For now, I hope you learnt a bit more about how garbage collection works generally and how it's implemented in Go.
 ## References

 [The Garbage Collection Handbook](https://gchandbook.org/)